paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 ## § 2330.
 Challenge cost-sharing program for management of recreation facilities
 **(a) In general** The Secretary is authorized to develop and implement a program to share the cost of managing recreation facilities and natural resources at water resource development projects under the Secretary’s jurisdiction.

-**(b) Cooperative agreements** To implement the program under this section, the Secretary is authorized to enter into cooperative agreements with non-Federal public and private entities to provide for operation and management of recreation facilities and natural resources at civil works projects under the Secretary’s jurisdiction where such facilities and resources are being maintained at complete Federal expense.
+**(b) Cooperative agreements**

+(1) **In general** — To implement the program under this section, the Secretary is authorized to enter into cooperative agreements with non-Federal public entities and private nonprofit entities to provide for operation and management of recreation facilities and natural resources at civil works projects under the Secretary’s jurisdiction where such facilities and resources are being maintained at complete Federal expense.

+(2) **Requirements** — Before entering into an agreement under paragraph (1), the Secretary shall ensure that the non-Federal public entity or private nonprofit entity has the authority and capability—

+  (A) to carry out the terms of the agreement; and

+  (B) to pay damages, if necessary, in the event of a failure to perform.

 **(c) User fees**

 (1) **Collection of fees**

-  (A) *In general* — The Secretary may allow a non-Federal public entity that has entered into an agreement pursuant to subsection (b) to collect user fees for the use of developed recreation sites and facilities, whether developed or constructed by that entity or the Department of the Army.
+  (A) *In general* — The Secretary may allow a non-Federal public entity or private nonprofit entity that has entered into an agreement pursuant to subsection (b) to collect user fees for the use of developed recreation sites and facilities, whether developed or constructed by the non-Federal public entity or private nonprofit entity or the Department of the Army.

-  (B) *Use of visitor reservation services* — A non-Federal public entity described in subparagraph (A) may use, to manage fee collections and reservations under this section, any visitor reservation service that the Secretary has provided for by contract or interagency agreement, subject to such terms and conditions as the Secretary determines to be appropriate.
+  (B) *Use of visitor reservation services*

+    (i) *In general* — A non-Federal public entity or a private nonprofit entity described in subparagraph (A) may use, to manage fee collections and reservations under this section, any visitor reservation service that the Secretary has provided for by contract or interagency agreement, subject to such terms and conditions as the Secretary determines to be appropriate.

+    (ii) *Transfer* — The Secretary may transfer, or cause to be transferred by another Federal agency, to a non-Federal public entity or a private nonprofit entity described in subparagraph (A) user fees received by the Secretary or other Federal agency under a visitor reservation service described in clause (i) for recreation facilities and natural resources managed by the non-Federal public entity or private nonprofit entity pursuant to a cooperative agreement entered into under subsection (b).

-(2) **Use of fees** — A non-Federal public entity that collects user fees under paragraph (1)—
+(2) **Use of fees**

+  (A) *In general* — A non-Federal public entity or private nonprofit entity that collects a user fee under paragraph (1)—

-  (A) may retain up to 100 percent of the fees collected, as determined by the Secretary; and
+    (i) may retain up to 100 percent of the fees collected, as determined by the Secretary; and

-  (B) notwithstanding [section 460d–3(b)(4) of title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section460d–3/b/4&num=0&edition=prelim), shall use any retained amount for operation, maintenance, and management activities at the recreation site at which the fee is collected.
+    (ii) notwithstanding [section 460d–3(b)(4) of title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section460d–3/b/4&num=0&edition=prelim), shall use any retained amounts for operation, maintenance, and management activities relating to recreation and natural resources at recreation site at which the fee is collected.

+  (B) *Requirements* — The use by a non-Federal public entity or private nonprofit entity of user fees collected under paragraph (1)—

+    (i) shall remain subject to the direction and oversight of the Secretary; and

+    (ii) shall not affect any existing third-party property interest, lease, or agreement with the Secretary.

-(3) **Terms and conditions** — The authority of a non-Federal public entity under this subsection shall be subject to such terms and conditions as the Secretary determines necessary to protect the interests of the United States.
+(3) **Terms and conditions** — The authority of a non-Federal public entity or private nonprofit entity under this subsection shall be subject to such terms and conditions as the Secretary determines to be necessary to protect the interests of the United States.

+**(d) Contributions**

-**(d) Contributions** For purposes of carrying out this section the Secretary may accept contributions of funds, materials, and services from non-Federal public and private entities.
-Any funds received by the Secretary under this section shall be deposited into the account in the Treasury of the United States entitled “Contributions and Advances, Rivers and Harbors, Corps of Engineers (8862)” and shall be available until expended to carry out the purposes of this section.
+(1) **In general** — For purposes of carrying out this section the Secretary may accept contributions of funds, materials, and services from non-Federal public entities, private nonprofit entities, and other private entities.

+(2) **Deposit of funds** — Any funds received by the Secretary under this subsection shall be deposited into the account in the Treasury of the United States entitled “Contributions and Advances, Rivers and Harbors, Corps of Engineers (8862)” and shall be available until expended to carry out the purposes of this section.

+**(e) Definitions** In this section:

+(1) **Non-Federal public entity** — The term “non-Federal public entity” means a non-Federal public entity as defined in the memorandum issued by the Corp of Engineers on April 4, 2018, and titled “Implementation Guidance for Section 1155, Management of Recreation Facilities, of the Water Resources Development Act (WRDA) of 2016, Public Law 114–322”.

+(2) **Private nonprofit entity** — The term “private nonprofit entity” means an organization that is described in [section 501(c) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c&num=0&edition=prelim) and exempt from taxation under section 501(a) of that title.

 ### Statutory Notes